lengfeld/subpatch/website/exp/design.md

 * [+] the same config format that the main cvs for subpatch (=git) uses.
 * [+] Most developers are already familiar with the config format, e.g. because they are modyfing `~/.git config`.

+(**DD3**): The config is a single file and placed at the root of the repository

+* [+] The project's root directory can be found even without scm.
+E.g. after the source code was exported with `git archive`.
+* [+] A single file avoids a search in all sub directories.
+Can be expensive for big projects.

 *NOTE:* This list is not completed yet and should grow while supbatch is developed.